 European Super League verdict: Everything you need to know about ‘judgement day’

-A verdict on a landmark case that could shape the future of football is set to be delivered on Thursday
+A verdict on a landmark case that could shape the future of football is set to be delivered today

-It’s “judgement day” in the European Super League case, as a decision that could shape the future of football is set to be delivered on Thursday.
+It’s “judgement day” in the European Super League case, as a decision that could shape the future of football is set to be delivered today.

 First launched in 2021, the European Super League proposed a breakaway competition involving some of Europe’s biggest teams in a “closed shop” format.